pravatus-technologies/imprint-wallet/README.md

 #### Screens

-Contains all screens created for Soft UI Pro React-Native.
+Contains all screens created for Imprint Pro React-Native.

 #### Components